 The committee membership should be representative of the department faculty with regard to gender, institutional employer, and discipline.
 The committee is responsible for establishing departmental Standards and Criteria in conjunction with the Chair.
 The committee is also responsible for reviewing all candidates for senior level appointment and promotion to the rank of Associate Professor and Professor in all tracks, as well as Assistant Professors in the Research Scholar and Teaching Scholar Tracks in the final year of the third term.
 The committee reviews the dossiers for promotion and votes on the action.
 A written summary of the committee's review plus the vote is then forwarded to the Department Chair.
 The summary should include the reasons for abstentions, recusals, and negative votes.
 Only Professors can vote on appointments and promotions to the rank of Professor.
+Professors and Associate Professors may vote on appointments and promotions to Associate Professor.
 Committee members who are closely associated with candidates should recuse themselves from voting.